Steps to Completing your UC Application:

 The two additional comments boxes in the application are optional and should not be used as a continuation of a student’s personal insight question responses.
 Instead, students should use this section to explain anything that has not been discussed in other parts of the application or might benefit from further clarification.

 Designating a Major: Every year students stress over designating a major or choosing “undecided” on the UC application.
 The good news is students can choose different majors at each campus to which they apply.
 The bad news is that each school in the UC system deals with major selection slightly differently.
+To do a UC system majors check, click here so you can see what campuses offer majors that you are interested in choosing and which majors are closed.
 Below you will find the quick reference guide for each school related to majors answering the following questions:

-- Does applying Undeclared improve or detract from an applicant’s chances of admission?
+- Does applying Undeclared have any bearing on an applicant’s chances of admission?

 - Does the campus allow students to apply to an alternate major?

-- Which of the campus’ major require an audition or submission of a portfolio?
+- Which of the campus’s majors require an audition or submission of supplemental materials?

-- Which colleges/majors are most selective at the freshman level?
+- Which colleges/schools or majors are most selective at the freshman level?

-- What method of comprehensive review does the campus use?
+- What method of comprehensive review does your campus utilize?